ScrollPrize/awesome-scroll-tools/README.md

 We are trying to keep this repository updated as much as we can, but research moves _fast_! 🏃💨

-For state-of-the-art contributions please join our [Discord channel](https://discord.com/invite/V4fJhvtaQn) 💬⏰
+For state-of-the-art updates please join our [Discord channel](https://discord.com/invite/V4fJhvtaQn) 💬⏰

 ## Segmentation